 Understanding the situation

 It’s the small things that can throw you off balance, such as an elderly parent forgetting who you are, walking around in the middle of the night, losing their temper for no reason or losing interest in something that they have always been passionate about.
-It can be very frustrating and challenging as can understanding dementia.
-But taking time to better understand what this person is thinking and how they are feeling can help in this situation and how to provide the best support.

 Click here for a checklist of ideas for coping with looking after someone with dementia and understanding dementia better.